awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

       ```
 ------
 **Note**
  The `GitTag` version should be at least `0.137.0`\.
-If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from `https://github.com/weaveworks/eksctl/releases/`, extract `eksctl`, and then run it\.
+If not, check your terminal output for any installation or upgrade errors\.
+If needed, you can manually download an archive of the release from `https://github.com/weaveworks/eksctl/releases/`, extract `eksctl`, and then run it\.